-When bug count increases or bugs are severe and it’s causing difficulty for developer to solve that bug, developer get frustrated at the count and even at the person as well.
+When bug count increases or bugs are severe and it’s causing difficulty for the developer to solve that bug, developer get frustrated at the count and even at the person as well.
 The understanding level between these two roles conflict not only in one place but in many areas.

 So how to make a good and understanding relationship between Testers and Developers?